Not available to students who have taken PO318 The Rise of China.

 June Grasso, Jay Corrin and Michael Kort, Modernization and Revolution in China: From the Opium War to the Olympics, 4th ed.
 (Armonk, NY: M E Sharpe, 2009)

 Jonathan D. Spence, The Search for Modern China, 3rd edition (New York: W. W. Norton, 2013).

 On successful completion of this module, students will be able to:

-- Understand the influence of imperialism, revolution, nationalism and modernisation on the evolution of China's political system.
+Understand the influence of Western imperialism, China's quest for modernity and international recognition and status on the evolution of China's foreign relations and policy.